 However, when I finally started hunting for these little diggers I got sucked in.
 It was kind of like the relaxation I feel when running around my Animal Crossing island looking for weeds.
 The difference is with the Pokémon DLC, I got rewarded with Alolan Pokémon whenever I reached a certain milestone for the number of Digletts found.
 This was a fun addition that kept me exploring for quite a bit.

-Game Freak has traditionally released a followup game of some kind after releasing the first two set of games in any given Generation.
+Game Freak has traditionally released a follow-up game of some kind after releasing the first set of games in any given Generation.
 For example, after the launch of Ruby and Sapphire, Game Freak released Emerald.
 Similarly, after Sun and Moon, Ultra Sun and Ultra Moon followed.
 So it wasn't too surprising that the Japanese game developers created some extra DLC for Sword and Shield.
 However, it is a bit costly considering what you're getting.

 Considering how short the DLC storyline is, the $30 price tag is a bit costly.
 However, if you're the kind of person that loves filling out a Pokédex and meeting new Pokémon then this will definitely be a fun way to expand upon that.

 This DLC allows Sword and Shield players to explore the Isle of Armor and the Crown Tundra.
 There are more Pokémon to capture, new rivals to meet, and more challenges to complete.
 Just make sure you select the proper version of the DLC that matches the version of the game you're playing.

 We may earn a commission for purchases using our links.
 Learn more.